mezis/git-check-ci/README.md

 ## git-check-ci

 Display your continuous integration status in your prompt!

-This tool will show a `✗` for failed builds, a `✔` for successful builds, a `-` when the latest build is pending, and a `?` on errors.
+This tool helps you decorate your command line with `✗` for failed builds and `✔` for successful builds.

+It assumes you're running a CI server that responds to a `/:project/ping` endpoint with status 200 on build successes.

 ### Installing

+As simple as it gets:

-    gem install --no-wrappers git-check-ci
+    gem install git-check-ci

-The `no-wrappers` option is very important.
-Without it, checks will jump from 50ms to 400ms---unacceptable for something that lives in your prompt.
-This is because `require 'rubygems'` is awfully slow, even if you're usgin [Slimgems](http://slimgems.github.com/) instead of the stock [Rubygems](http://rubygems.org/).

 ### Configuring

 Go to a Git clone of the project you've placed under CI: